 It is purported that Getz had been brought in to co-lead the group in the absence of an incarcerated Gerry Mulligan.

-The is largely built from The Haig and features a chord-less with Carson Smith on Bass and Larry Bunker on Drums putting in a beautiful performance.
+The album is largely built from The Haig concert and features a chord-less rhythm section with Carson Smith on Bass and Larry Bunker on Drums putting in a beautiful performance.
 Bunker plays the whole set on brushes which sounds great.
-‘Yardbird Suite’ & ‘The Way You Look Tonight’ are particular highlights for this with Getz and Baker complimenting each other perfectly.
+‘Yardbird Suite’ & ‘The Way You Look Tonight’ are particular highlights for this recording with Getz and Baker complimenting each other perfectly.